 - Once you get one, the rest is more accessible: It is always the toughest to get awarded the first grant.
 Being approved by one foundation acts as social proof – not just for your supporters, but also for other grant foundations.
 So, they would be much more willing to support your cause.

-The catch (of course there is a catch), is that getting a grant approved is horrendously hard.
-On average, 2,700 grants are submitted every day.
+The catch is that getting a grant approved is really hard.
+On average, 2,700 grant requests are submitted every day.
 Less than 200 get funded.

-With such fierce competition, a key to winning grants is identifying and applying to a grant that is the most suitable for your nonprofit.
+With such fierce competition, a key to winning grants is identifying and applying for a grant that is the most suitable for your nonprofit.

 That is where this post would help.
 It gives you a comprehensive list of the various types of grants available and also a gist of the kind of organizations that they potentially fund (or don’t).